 A temporal relationship between host immunity and hepatocyte damage was shown by Ando et al. in an HBV TM model of infection [12], in which an accumulation of non-specific mononuclear cell infiltrates was observed in the damaged liver of HBV TM.
-The roles of pathogenic immunity in CHB patients were also investigated by Maini et al., who showed that the levels of non-antigen-specific lymphocytes were elevated in the liver of CHB patients experiencing liver damage [13].
-That study also revealed a significantly higher ratio of non-antigen-specific immunocytes to HBV antigen-specific immunocytes in CHB patients experiencing liver damage and HBV replication [13].
+Because HBV is non- cytopathic, the molecular pathways leading to hepatocyte death in human HBV infection are not well understood.
+There is a pressing need to dissect the ways and to develop insights about cellular and molecular mechanisms underlying the facts in which different components of the immune response contribute to liver disease in HBV infection.
+These insights are essential because they will allow the rational development of immunotherapeutic strategies that enhance viral control while limiting or blocking liver inflammation.
+Immune-mediated liver damage in patients with HBV infection has conventionally been attributed to cytolytic killing of infected hepatocytes by virus-specific CD8 T cells.
+However, this assumption has been challenged as investigators demonstrated the presence of activated HBV-specific CD8 T cells at high frequencies in the livers of patients controlling HBV infection without any evidence of liver inflammation [13].
+Instead. the distinguishing feature between patients with or without HBV-related chronic liver disease was the presence of a large, non-antigen-specific lymphocytic infiltrate in the livers of the former group.
+Maini et al. showed that the levels of non-antigen-specific lymphocytes were elevated in the liver of CHB patients experiencing liver damage as well as a significantly higher ratio of non-antigen-specific immunocytes to HBV antigen-specific immunocytes in CHB patients experiencing liver damage and HBV replication [13].

-2.3 Natural killer (NK) cells and pathogenic immunity by non-antigen-specific immunocytes
+2.3 Natural killer (NK) cells and pathogenic immunity by non-antigenspecific immunocytes

 The proportion of NK cells to total immunocytes is normally high in healthy liver; however, the biological significance of this phenomenon is unknown.
 Moreover, the number of NK cells in the liver of CHB patients is further elevated, which results in liver damage [14].
-Dunn et al. investigated the mechanisms underlying NK-induced liver damage in CHB patients [15] and found that the majority of NK cells infiltrating damaged liver were activated.
+Dunn al. investigated the mechanisms et underlying NK-induced liver damage in CHB patients [15] and found that the majority of NK cells infiltrating damaged liver were activated.
 Additionally, the concentration of activated NK cells was significantly higher among CHB patients with high ALT levels compared with patients with low ALT levels.
 Based on those data, the authors suggested that non-antigen-specific immunocytes play an important role in liver damage in CHB patients [15].
 This hypothesis has since been supported by additional investigations [16-18], and it seems likely that non-antigen-specific immunocytes induce pathogenic immunity in CHB patients.

-2.4 Migration of non-antigen-specific immunocytes in the liver of CHB patients
+2.4 Migration of non-antigenspecific immunocytes in the liver of CHB patients

-Compared with healthy control patients, CHB patients exhibit elevated NK cell numbers in liver [15]; however, little is known regarding the underlying mechanisms of migration and localization.
-A role for cytokines in such mechanisms has been highlighted, since HBV-infected liver secretes interferon (IFN)-gamma-induced chemokines, including CXCL9 and CXCL10, which may influence the recruitment of antigen-non-specific immunocytes [19-21].
-The recruitment of such non-antigen-specific immunocytes can cause chronic inflammation that may induce liver damage and chronic hepatitis [15,19-21].
+Compared with healthy control patients, CHB patients exhibit elevated

+NK cell numbers in liver [15]; however, little is known regarding the underlying mechanisms of migration and localization.
+A role for cytokines in such mechanisms has been highlighted, since HBV-infected liver interferon secretes (IFN)-gamma-induced chemokines. including CXCL9 and CXCL10, which influence the recruitment may of antigen-non-specific immunocytes [19-21].
+The recruitment of such non-antigenspecific immunocytes can cause chronic inflammation that may induce liver damage and chronic hepatitis [15,19-21].